-Another way to view the effects of the permanent magnet material becomes evident when looking at the curve of focusing strength (B'L) versus current (I), shown in Fig. 2.
+The effect of the permanent magnet material is apparent in the curve of focusing strength (B'L) versus current-turns product (NI), shown in Fig. 2.
 The permanent magnet material preloads the iron so that the curve becomes asymmetrical with respect to the origin.
 The saturation point is pushed further from the origin for positive current, and closer to the origin for negative current.
 We can take advantage of this asymmetry in a drift tube linac where the polarity of the quadrupole magnets is never reversed.